-Through the various design revisions undertaken during the application process visual privacy has been achieved.
-This includes louvered aluminium screens to the southern façade secondary bedroom windows which are required to achieve natural cross ventilation.
+Through the various design revisions undertaken during the application process, visual privacy has been achieved.
+This includes louvered aluminium screens to secondary bedroom windows on the southern façade.
+The screening of these windows allows natural cross ventilation to be achieved while maintaining privacy.